Skip to content Skip to footer

 DMP as a living document

 A DMP should be considered a living document and be revised as the project develops.
 When the first draft is written some aspects may not be in place but become evident as the project progresses.
-It is therefore recommended to schedule updates of the DMP and assign a responsible person.
+It is therefore recommended to schedule updates of the DMP and assign a responsible person for its updating.
 When a project is completed, the DMP should be updated with all research outputs produced.

 Question-specific guidance